Skip to main content

 Posttraumatic Growth: Myths & Facts about "Bouncing Forward" after Adversity

 When faced with trauma, mental health influencers often "therapy speak" people into becoming more resilient and growing from such a challenge.
-This narrative, however, makes people internalize such messages into believing that adversity should always lead to growth or that trauma is a requisite for growth.
-In psychological lexicon, this positive outcome or "bouncing forward," following an adversity is called posttraumatic growth or an overlapping concept, benefit-finding and growth (Lechner et al., 2009.
+This narrative, however, encourages people to internalize the message that adversity should always lead to growth or that trauma is a prerequisite for growth.
+In the psychological lexicon, this positive outcome, or "bouncing forward" following adversity, is called posttraumatic growth or an overlapping concept, benefit-finding and growth (Lechner et al., 2009).
 While benefit-finding and growth captures more of the lifestyle, behavior, and perceptual changes, posttraumatic growth tends to refer to the transformative changes occurring at a cognitive level, i.e., how one becomes wiser (Lechner et al., 2009).
 People who experience posttraumatic growth describe it in one or more of the following ways (Hefferon et al., 2009):

 • Reappraisal of one’s life and restructuring of previous priorities